A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Theory

 There are three different ways of calculating the no-wiggle transfer function.
-First is through the Eisenstein-Hu fitting formula \citep{Eisenstein_1999}.
-This is calculated through the \textsc{Nbodykit} package.
-The second is through the polynomial fitting formula in \citep{Hinton_2017}.
-The third is through the spectral decomposition from \citep{Hamann_2010, Wallisch_2018}.
-Appendix \ref{sec:conversion} shows that these three de-wiggle algorithms give consistent results.
+First is through the Eisenstein-Hu fitting formula \citep{Eisenstein_1999} implemented in the \textsc{Nbodykit} package \citep{Hand_2018}.
+The second is through the polynomial fitting formula in Ref.~\citep{Hinton_2017}.
+The third is through the spectral decomposition from Ref.~\citep{Hamann_2010, Wallisch_2018}.
+We use the implementation of the polynomial fitting formula and the spectral decomposition from \textsc{BARRY} \citep{Hinton_2020}.
+Appendix \ref{sec:conversion} shows that these three de-wiggle algorithms give consistent results for \(\Lambda\)CDM, \(w\)CDM, and \(o\)CDM.
+Therefore, we decided to use the Eisenstein-Hu fitting formula for the rest of this work.

-The conversion assumes the posteriors of the Shapefit parameters are Gaussian distributed.
-However, section \ref{sec:result} illustrates that the posteriors are generally non-Gaussian.
-To solve this problem, our code also has the option to use the \textsc{LinearNDInterpolator} from \textsc{Scipy} to interpolate the posterior of the Shapefit chain as the new likelihood during the MCMC.
-The interpolation will be able to capture the non-Gaussian information.
-In general, we find consistent constraints with the Gaussian approximation and the linear interpolation methods.
+This conversion assumes the posteriors of the \textit{ShapeFit} parameters are Gaussian distributed.
+To test this, we also directly interpolate the posterior of the Shapefit chain as the new likelihood during the MCMC rather than assuming Gaussianity, which enables us to capture any non-Gaussian information.
+However, we generally find consistent constraints with the Gaussian approximation and the linear interpolation methods.
+We decided to use the Gaussian approximation for the rest of this work because creating the linear interpolator for \textit{ShapeFit} parameters takes longer than computing the covariance matrix and the mean of the \textit{ShapeFit} parameters.